henryli-git/GUI_Apps/Currency_Converter/README.md

     *Powered by the https://ratesapi.io API

 ## Prerequisites
+      *Internet connection
+      *Python 3.6 or later

 Required python modules:

     *forex_python
     *tkinter

-Other requirements:
-    *Internet connection
-    *Python 3.6 or later

 (Update: Executable for this app is compatible with Windows only and will look different from the screenshots)
 ## Screenshot
 ![Image](Screenshot.png)